 We recognise that the coronavirus pandemic had an impact on census information from some groups more than others.
 So, we’re giving special attention to our quality assurance of these groups.

 For example, many students were unable to return to their term-time address after Christmas 2020.
 We took steps to help students complete the census for that address, using the benefit of having an online questionnaire.
 We’re doing extra work to quality-assure this information.

 Using local knowledge

 We invited every local authority to tell us about features of their area’s population that we could consider in our quality assurance.
-For the first time, we will be giving local authorities limited access to provisional estimates of the numbers and characteristics of people in their authority.
-These estimates will contain no personal information.
-The local authorities’ valuable local knowledge can help us understand anything unexpected in the data.
-This access is only to help us as part of our quality assurance process and, using strict security controls, is in line with the Code of Practice for Statistics.
+For the first time, we gave local authorities limited access to provisional estimates of the numbers of people in their authority.
+These estimates contained no personal information.
+The local authorities’ valuable local knowledge has helped us understand anything unexpected in the data.
+This access also helped us as part of our quality assurance process and, using strict security controls, was in line with the Code of Practice for Statistics.

 We apply strong disclosure control protection to the data we plan to publish.
 Disclosure control is ensuring that statistics are useful and valuable for users, while protecting the confidentiality of information about individuals, households and organisations.

 To further ensure the data meet the needs of census data users, we carried out a census outputs consultation.

 The Office for Statistics Regulation (OSR) checks that Census 2021 follows the Code of Practice for Statistics.
 As a result of these checks, now that the first census results have been released, the OSR has confirmed National Statistics accreditation.

 Find out more about the confirmation of National Statistics designation for Census 2021 in England and Wales on the OSR website.